 Hello!
-I’m the author and photographer of four books, many articles, and several blogs for publications like Outside, Adventure Sports Network, Adventure Cyclist, Falcon, Skyhorse, Adventure Journal, Red Bulletin, Paddling Mag, Duct Tape Diaries, Rafting Mag, and others.
-I’m also a contributing editor for Canoe & Kayak.
+I’m an author and photographer of four books, many articles, and several blogs for publications like Men’s Journal, Outside Online, Mountaineers Books, Duct Tape Diaries, Falcon, Adventure Cyclist, and others.
+For many years, I was a contributing editor at Canoe & Kayak magazine.

 By strange quirks of chance, I’ve chased adventures, jobs, degrees, and affordable living situations—with my wife—across the entire U.S., roughly along the 37th parallel.
 Originally from California, I’ve spent extensive time living in and exploring the American West, the Ozarks, the Southeast, and parts abroad.
 Currently, I’m splitting time between the east coast and western U.S., always searching—often for misplaced gear.
 If you’ve seen my latest pair of lost sunglasses, please message me.